Distinguished Service Award

 The IEEE Photonics Society Distinguished Service Award was established to recognize an exceptional individual contribution of service which has had significant benefit to the membership of the IEEE Photonics Society as a whole.
 This level of service will often include serving the Society in several capacities or in positions of significant responsibility.
 Candidates should be members of the Society.
 The Award consists of an honorarium of $500 and a plaque.
 The presentation is made at the IEEE Photonics Conference.

-For exceptional contributions to the Photonics Society in leadership and dedicated service through diverse activities, including outreach.
+For exceptional contributions to the Photonics Society as a champion of Diversity and Inclusion initiatives.

 Arti Agrawal joined the University Technology Sydney in 2018 as an Associate Professor and the Director of Women in Engineering & IT.Previously, Agrawal worked at City, University of London from 2005-2017 as a Royal Society Postdoctoral Fellow, and her PhD was on modelling methods for optical components, completed at the Indian Institute of Technology Delhi in 2005.